msggigi/msggigi.github.io/docs/about.md

 ## Hard facts

 - based in Nuremberg
-- father by passion
-- software developer @ ISCUE by day
+- software developer @ Schaeffler by day
 - nerd by night